Here’s what happened this week in the impeachment inquiry

 “The White House’s flagrant disregard of multiple voluntary requests for documents … have left us with no choice,” Oversight Chairman Elijah Cummings, D-Md., said in a letter.

 Earlier this week, Democrats subpoenaed Rudy Giuliani, the president’s personal lawyer, whose name is all over the effort with Ukraine.
-Meanwhile, Pompeo, who received a subpoena late last week, pushed back on his.
+Meanwhile, Pompeo, given a Friday deadline to comply with another congressional subpoena for Ukraine-related documents, said Saturday he had written Congress with his “initial response.”
+He didn’t say what that response was.

+“We’ll work through that process,” said Pompeo, a former congressman who was relentless in pursuing investigations into the attack on U.S. facilities in Benghazi, Libya during the Obama administration.

+“When I was on that side and we were looking for documents, I remember precisely how long it took for those documents to come across,” Pompeo told an audience during an appearance in Athens, Greece.
+“We’re going to beat that.”

-Trump later complained that House Speaker Nancy Pelosi was handing out subpoenas “like cookies.”
+Trump separately complained that Pelosi was handing out subpoenas “like cookies.”